 We finally project likely improvements in the economics of combined energy systems that integrate wind power with hydrogen production.
 Several factors are likely to contribute to more robust synergistic investment values in the future.
 These include sustained price reductions for both wind turbines and PtG facilities as well as greater operational volatility in terms of fluctuating market prices for electricity.
 The latter trend is mainly a consequence of the trend towards time-of-use pricing.
 Overall, our projections indicate that even relative to the benchmark of the low hydrogen prices associated with large-scale industrial supply, synergistic investment value for the integrated systems will widely emerge in both Texas and Germany within a decade.
-These projections take into account that the public support for wind energy, e.g., the production tax credit available in the U.S., is scheduled to be phased out in the coming years.
+These projections take into account that the public support for wind energy, e.g., the production tax credit (PTC) available in the United States is scheduled to be phased out in the coming years.

-For the specific application of wind power combined with hydrogen production, our numerical assessments point to a more favorable cost structure than other recent studies (Ainscough et al., 2014; Bertuccioli et al., 2014; Felgenhauer and Hamacher, 2015; Glenk and Reichelstein, 2019).
+For the specific application of wind power combined with hydrogen production, our numerical assessments point to more favorable economics than other recent studies (Ainscough et al. 2014, Bertuccioli et al. 2014, Felgenhauer and Hamacher 2015, Glenk and Reichelstein 2019).
 We attribute this difference to the fact that our calculations are based on subsystems that have been sized optimally, an aspect that is of first-order importance when capacity investments account for a large share of overall production costs.
 In addition, our calculations take advantage of higher capacity utilization that results when both renewable and grid electricity are converted to hydrogen.
-Finally, our calculations reflect very recent cost and operational inputs for wind energy and PtG.
+Finally, our calculations reflect more recent cost and operational inputs for wind energy and PtG.

-The remainder of the paper is organized as follows.
+The remainder of the study is organized as follows.
 Section 2 develops the model framework for the identification of synergistic investment value in vertically integrated energy systems under conditions of operational volatility.
 Section 3 applies the model framework to PtG and wind energy.
 We first provide an assessment based on most recent data and then project likely changes in synergistic investment values for the coming decade.
 Section 5 concludes the paper.
 Supplemental materials such as proofs and data sources are provided in the Appendix.

-2 Model Framework
+2. Model Framework

 Our model framework considers a vertically integrated energy system that comprises two interacting subsystems.
-For concreteness, we focus on a renewable energy source, like wind or solar power, that is connected with a Power-to-Gas (PtG) facility.6 In our applications, the gas will be hydrogen that
+For concreteness, we focus on a renewable energy source, like wind or solar power that is connected with a PtG facility.
+In our applications, the gas will be hydrogen that is produced via an electrolysis process.
+The setting in Figure 1 comprises four building blocks: the renewable energy source, the PtG facility, and external markets for both electricity and hydrogen.